DataDog/hiring-engineers/answers.md

 ```
 This will download the Ubuntu Xenial image and create a `VagrantFile` in your current directory and then start the virtual machine.

-I then registered for a datadog account using the provided instructions.
+I then registered for a Datadog account using the provided instructions.

 ## Collecting Metrics:
 -----
 ### Tagging

   The first task surrounding collecting metrics is adding custom tags to the Datadog Agent.
-As refferred to in the [documentation](https://docs.datadoghq.com/tagging/assigning_tags/?tab=agentv6), tags are added within the main datadog.yaml file found in the root directory of the application --> [`/etc/datadog-agent`](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6)
+As referred to in the [documentation](https://docs.datadoghq.com/tagging/assigning_tags/?tab=agentv6), tags are added within the main `datadog.yaml` file found in the root directory of the application --> [`/etc/datadog-agent`](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6)

 The first custom attribute I added was a custom hostname but feel free to use the default hostname provided: